 Question 6 of the unpaved trail survey asked respondents for their level of support or opposition for Class 1 e-bikes on unpaved trails with Figure 1 showing the results.
-The majority of respondents (57%) support Class 1 e-bike access on unpaved trails, while 16% were opposed to class 1 e-bikes.
+The majority of respondents (57%) support Class 1 e-bike access on unpaved trails, while 16% oppose Class 1 e-bikes, 23% are neutral, and 4% unsure.

-Figure 2 shows the responses from non-cyclists (walkers, runners, and equestrians).
-Of this group, the percentage of support for Class 1 ebikes on unpaved trails decreases to 40%.
+As stated above, 70% of respondents were bicycling and another 9% were e-bicycling at the time of the survey, accounting for 79% of the survey respondents.
+To remove any perceived bias by bicyclists, Figure 2 shows the responses from non-cyclists (walkers, runners, and equestrians).
+Of this group, the percentage of support for Class 1 e-bikes on unpaved trails decreases to 40%.
 Opposition to Class 1 e-bikes rises to 26%.
+Of the remaining respondents, 26% are neutral and 8% unsure.
 Appendix B provides a breakdown of this information by survey location and totals.